marynd/First-Project-DIVA/README.md

    interpolation (optional): can be one of the linear, nearest, and cubic.
 Default is nearest

-   path: directory where the output images (resized images in gif) are saved
+   path_out: directory where the output images (resized images in gif) are saved

 ## output: